Morning extended care: 6:45 to 7:20 a.m.

 SUMMER READING TESTING FOR GRADES 3-6: Tuesday, June 20 and Thursday, July 20

 Students in grades 3 through 6 are required to test on two summer reading books.
 Students may only test on one book at each testing date.
-More information on times and location to come.
 Students may wait until we return to school in August to take one or both summer reading tests.
 Please email Sara Wisdom at wisdoms@stmbr.org if you have any questions.

 Please click here to read complete dress code, uniform and grooming guidelines beginning on page 24 of the Parent-Student Handbook.